QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 $ q(t) = q_"max" (1 - exp(-mu t)) exp(-v t) $

-Furthermore, future models can incorporate dynamic changes in network structure, consider the birth or death of connections between nodes, and more accurately simulate the evolution of social networks.
-In addition, research can explore more complex network topologies, such as multi-layer networks or networks built based on actual social media data.
-Finally, future work should focus on collecting actual market data for model verification and calibration to improve the practicality and reliability of the model.
-These directions can not only improve current models, but also provide new perspectives and insights for innovation diffusion research, helping us better understand and predict the innovation diffusion process in complex market environments.
+In the future, our models can be improved by incorporating changes in how people connect with each other.
+By examining how new connections form or old ones disappear, we'll be able to demonstrate how social networks evolve over time in a more realistic manner.
+Additionally, studying more complex types of networks, such as those with multiple layers or networks constructed from real social media data, will bring our models closer to real-world scenarios.

+Collecting actual market data is crucial for verifying if our models are functioning correctly.
+This data, which can be used to enhance the accuracy of our models, will contribute to making them more useful and reliable.
+These novel approaches not only improve our current models but also provide fresh perspectives on how new ideas spread, deepening our understanding of this process.

+As we implement these changes, we'll likely uncover previously unseen aspects.
+New patterns in idea diffusion might emerge, and we could observe how minor alterations in people's connections potentially lead to significant shifts in how ideas propagate through a group.

+This work is particularly significant as markets become increasingly complex, necessitating better tools for comprehension.
+By enhancing our models, we'll be better equipped to predict outcomes in these intricate markets.
+These improved models have the potential to assist businesses in making more informed decisions, guide governments in crafting better policies, and enable researchers to explore new questions about idea diffusion.

+Ultimately, this research will illuminate a crucial process, revealing how new ideas and products permeate our society.
+The knowledge gained from this work can be applied in various ways, ranging from product improvement to addressing major societal challenges.
+As we delve deeper into understanding these complex systems, we open up possibilities for innovation and problem-solving that were previously out of reach.

 = Conclusion